zxnz-c/carisurg-portfolio/Docs/Week3/README.md

 ## What Was Accomplished This Week

 ### 1. Drafted the Preliminary Research Proposal
-* **Problem & Literature:** Outlined how seasonal rushes and staffing shortages affect triage at Mercer General and reviewed 10 hospital AI studie.
 * **Writing Improvements:** Polished the writing style and fixed the citation formatting so the text reads smoothly and naturally.

 ### 2. Formulated the Project Plan & Strategy